6.8.2 Contour Plots and Color Mapping

 Origin makes it easy to customize every aspect of the contour plot, including the color scale and adding labels:

-- Expand the Layer option in the left panel and select [MBook1]MSheet1!1(Z)(1:10201) under it to open the matrix level options.
-Select Colormap/Contours in the right panel and click on the Level heading to open the Set Levels dialog.
-Click the Find Min/Max button and set Major Levels to 8 and Minor Levels to 32.
+- Click on the Contour plot in Graph1, and then click on the Set Levels button on the pop-up Mini Toolbars.
+In the Set Levels dialog, click the Find Min/Max button and set Major Levels to 8 and Minor Levels to 32.
 Click the OK button.

 - Click twice on a contour line (two separate single clicks) to select all lines at that level.
 Change the color to Green by using the Line/Border Color button in the Font toolbar.
 Change the width to 3 by using the Line/Border Width button in the same toolbar.